Vegan vs Vegetarian vs Plant Based Diets: Differences, Similarities and Other Diets and Lifestyles that Seek to Reduce or Exclude Animal Products

 We also have to add to that the imperfection present in every choice we make as humans.
 There is no such thing as a 100% cruelty free agriculture system.
 That doesn't exist yet. at least not in the methods and the way things are today.

-It doesn't mean that by this I'm saying that you can go do whatever you want because veganism is imperfect by definition.
-I think we all know where we stand when we want to make a commitment like this or we're inching towards that.
-I think we're all about trying to make that kinder choice each time, but where I am coming from is I want us to have and incorporate a bit more flexibility in how we judge the moments in which we had to make a choice that was imperfect.
+I think we're all about trying to make that kinder choice each time, but where I am coming from is this: I want us to have and incorporate a bit more flexibility in how we judge the moments in which we had to make a choice that was imperfect.
 That's where that sweet spot is in that we have that kindness towards ourselves as well.
+This is part of the secret recipe of making changes this big, long term.

 When we remember that in this way, the word vegan is very different from all of these other words.
 I think you'll see that veganism doesn't have to be that tiny box you close yourself off in.
 It can actually be a very open journey, in which you are doing the best you can, in which you realize that it is about that filter through which you're looking at all of your choices, not only dietary choices, but you are also not concerned and not